rui-han-crh/quine-mccluskey-minimizer/README.md

 A `1` represents that the `x_i` prime implicant covers the minterm number on the right, so `x1` covers minterms `2` and `3`, `x2` covered `2` and `10`, etc, up to `x6` covering `5, 7, 13, 15`.

-The first row represents our objective function `x1 + x2 + ... + x6 = Z`, such that `x_i ∈ {0, 1}` for `1 ≤ i ≤ 6`, which we must _minimize_.
+The first row represents our _objective function_ `x1 + x2 + ... + x6 = Z`, such that `x_i ∈ {0, 1}` for `1 ≤ i ≤ 6`, and `Z` must be _minimized_.

 Every subsequent row then represents our constraint function, of all which must be greater than or equal to zero, as at least 1 prime implicant must cover the minterm.

-So, the first constraint is `x1 + x2 ≥ 1`, the second constraint is `x1 + x5 ≥ 1`, etc.
-We then append a constraint for each `x_i`, such that `x_i ≤ 1`, so that x_i falls in the domain {0, 1}.
+So, the first constraint is `x1 + x2 ≥ 1`, the second constraint is `x1 + x5 ≥ 1`, etc. Then, we append a constraint for each `x_i`, such that `x_i ≤ 1`, so that x_i falls in the domain {0, 1}.

-The intricacies of the Simplex Method and the representation of constraint functions in the implementation will be omitted in this brief.
-In simple terms, the Simplex Method with Big M appends slack and aritificial variables to each constraint function on top of exisiting variables based on the nature of expression's inequality and produces a matrix of constraint functions (rows) against all variables (columns).
-Repeated row reduction is performed on the matrix until all the terms of the optimality function (objective variables subtracted by column dot product (Z_j - C_j, where j is the column index)) is non-positive.
+The intricacies of the representation of constraint functions in the implementation and the details of the Simplex Method will be omitted in this brief.

+Generally, the Simplex Method with Big M appends slack and aritificial variables to each constraint function on top of exisiting variables based on the nature of expression's inequality and produces a matrix, call it the _A matrix_, of constraint functions (rows) against all variables (columns).

+If the inequality is `≤`, we append only a slack variable.
+If the inequality is `≥`, we append both a slack and an artificial variable.
+Otherwise, if it is an equality `=`, we append only an artificial variable.

+For all the artificial variables that we add, they are given coefficient `M` in the new objective function.
+Likewise, all slack variables are given coefficient `0`.

+In the example illustrated above, the existence of 8 greater-than-or-equals-to inequalities (notice the last expression is the same as the second-to-last expression) and 6 less-than-or-equals-to inequalities (for each variable bounded below and including 1), produces 8 + 6 = 14 slack variables and 8 artificial variables.

+The **new** objective function is hence `1x1 + 1x2 + 1x3 + 1x4 + 1x5 + 1x6 + 0s1 + 0s2 + 0s3 + ... + 0s13 + 0s14 + Ma1 + Ma2 + ... + Ma7 + Ma8 = Z`.

+Another matrix of 2-by-number-of-constraint-functions is produced involving the variable index (x1, x2, ..., a8) and the respective objective function coefficent of that variable.
+Call this the _B matrix_.

+In iterations, a pivot row and column is identified by selecting the column producing the most positive optimality term and the row producing the least non-negative ratio of `constraint solution / pivot element`.
+The pivot element is the simply element residing in the _A matrix_ at the pivot row and pivot column.

+Repeated row reduction is performed on the matrix until all the terms of the optimality function (objective variables subtracted by column dot product with the _B matrix_'s coefficient column (`Z_j - C_j`, where `j` is the column index of the _A matrix_) is non-positive.
+After each pivot element is found, the _B matrix_ replaces the row variable and variable coefficent value residing at its row index with a new variable and variable value indexed from the objective function by the column index.

+For the same example above, suppose the `7th` column and `0th` row (counting from zero) is the pivot column and row, and `[a1, M]` is the `0th` row in the _B matrix_, then this row is replaced with `[s2, 0]`, as this is the `7th` variable and its respective coefficient in the objective function (counting from zero).

 Using integer linear programming via Simplex Method, the set cover problem can effectively produce the least set of essential prime implicants that covers the entire range of minterms in polynomial time.